Simmering away on the stove is a big pot of beef stew, filled with carrots, potatoes, celery, beef tips, and broth just to name a few things.

 First things first, you can’t reheat beef stew if you do not store it properly.
 You can store your stew for leftovers in a couple of days or freeze it away for reheating in a couple of months.

 It is not recommended that you reheat your beef stew multiple times.

-Take the time to reheat your stew the right way, as well as storing it the proper way and you surely won’t be disappointed with the way it turns out!
+Take the time to reheat your stew the right way, as well as store it the proper way and you surely won’t be disappointed with the way it turns out!

 - To store beef stew that has already been made, let it cool completely.
-Place the stew in a sealing container (I use these whenever I store soup, they’re perfect for freezing or refrigerating) or cover it tightly and place it in the fridge.
-You can store stew this way 3-5 days.
+Place the stew in a sealing container or cover it tightly and place it in the fridge.
+You can store stew this way for 3-5 days.

 - Store leftover stew in the freezer.
 The primary option for this is to place the stew in a freezer bag or a plastic container that seals well.
 Stew can be stored in the freezer for up to 6 months.

 - Make beef stew ahead of time and freeze it for future use.
 Don’t add the potatoes or the thickening agents until you are ready to prepare and serve.

 You’ve stored your stew away and now it’s time to pull it out.

 Whether you froze leftover stew, made stew ahead and froze it, or are pulling leftovers out of the fridge you can primarily follow the same simple steps and reheat the stew in the microwave, on the stovetop, or in a crockpot.

 - Use a microwave-safe dish with a lid (I love these bowls from Amazon).
 Place the stew in the microwave for 3 minutes.